golorins/embedded-jmxtrans-war/README.md

 Every application server contains an instance of the embedded-jmxtrans-war and is given a specific config key based on the type and purpose of the container.
 With this key the embedded-jmxtrans-war can retrieve the right configuration and we can tune it centrally at any level of the hierarchy.

-A configuration key is coma separated list of elements that should be merged to obtain the final JMXTrans configuration.
+A configuration key is a coma separated list of elements that should be merged to obtain the final JMXTrans configuration.
 For example a string like this:

 ```